bchareyre/yade-mpi/doc/sphinx/installation.rst

 ^^^^^^^^^^

-If you want to install from source, you can install either a release (numbered version, which is frozen) or the current developement version (updated by the developers frequently).
+If you want to install from source, you can install either a release (numbered version, which is frozen) or the current development version (updated by the developers frequently).
 You should download the development version (called ``trunk``) if you want to modify the source code, as you might encounter problems that will be fixed by the developers.
 Release